TheDarkGrater9/DDoSDetection/README.md

 Error Handling

-if an error occurs while the batch worker is processing predictions, it will capture the error and notify the requests (called "futures") waiting for a result.
+if an error occurs while the batch worker is processing predictions, it will capture the error and notify the requests (corresponding to "futures") waiting for a result.
 By doing so, it ensures that the system doesn't crash or hang; instead, the pending requests are informed about the error, and the system remains stable despite the failure.

 Deployment